Park Internship Program

 To apply for an internship please either send our application as an attachment to Greg_Mertz@nps.gov or print it and mail to the address below.
 Be sure to explore the various internship options below to see which opportunity best suits your interests.

 Interns share park housing with seasonal employees and other volunteers, and must participate in housecleaning assignments.
-Interns can expect to have their own rooms, and the houses include kitchen and laundry facilities and a telephone.
+Interns can expect to have their own rooms, and the houses include kitchen and laundry facilities.
 A stipend providing meals and mileage reimbursement is offered to Historical Interpreter interns.

 Internships are very different from the temporary employees hired primarily over the summer.
-If you are looking to apply for seasonal employment, the best method is online at
+If you are looking to apply for seasonal employment, the check

 Historical interpreter interns constitute the bulk of park interns each year.
 These interns work the "front lines" of history, staffing visitor center information desks, leading battlefield walking tours, and guiding visitors through the park's historic buildings.
 Sound like a rewarding way to spend a summer?
 Read more...